Osha Root vs. Mullein: A Respectful, Practical Guide to Traditional Respiratory Herbs

 We don't recommend inhaling smoke.
 Prefer teas, syrups, or carefully filtered steams—smoke of any plant can irritate lungs.

-How should Osha be sourced?
+How should osha be sourced?

-Choose cultivated or ethically sourced Osha whenever possible.
-It’s a slow-growing alpine plant; avoid wild harvesting to support conservation.
+Choose cultivated or ethically sourced osha whenever possible.
+It's a slow-growing alpine plant.
+Avoid wild harvesting to support conservation.

 Respecting tradition: Mentions of ceremony and protective uses reflect cultural heritage and community practice.
-They’re shared for context and respect; they don’t replace medical advice.
+They're shared for context and respect.
+They don't replace medical advice.
 For persistent or severe symptoms, seek qualified care.